WangYiXu92/LOPOSTER/README.md

 Thank you very much for your interest in LOPOSTER, LOBSTER's postprocessor.

 ## Features
+- Generation of lobsterin files for real space and kspace analyses
+- Automatic detection of datafiles
 - Automatic handling of datafiles from LOBSTER (e.g. COOPCAR.lobster, COHPCAR.lobster, COBICAR.lobster, DOSCAR.lobster......)
 - Automatic handling of a mixture of two-center and multicenter COBI.
 - Automatic calculation and visualization of on-site and off-site cumulative COHP